olivernewth/newth-quartz/content/index.md

 ---
 title: Welcome
 ---
 Hey there!
 This is my personal knowledge space - a digital garden where I grow and share ideas.
-It's always evolving, just like our thoughts should. :heart:
+It's always evolving, just like our thoughts should. :heart: heart❤️

+:heart: → ❤️ → ph-heart
+:star: → ⭐ → ph-star
+:sparkles: → ✨ → ph-sparkle
+:fire: → 🔥 → ph-fire
+:thumbsup: → 👍 → ph-thumbs-up
+:tada: → 🎉 → ph-party
+:memo: → 📝 → ph-note

 ## What I'm Into Right Now